Skip to content

-The 8-week FMA™ Performance Director certification. mentored directly by Dean Amasinger.
+The 8-week FMA™ combat sport Performance Director certification. mentored directly by Dean Amasinger.

 The performance methodology developed by Dean Amasinger (former UFC Technical Director at the UFC PI Shanghai).
-Soon available to coaches, gyms, and organizations worldwide.
+Available soon to coaches, gyms, and organizations worldwide.

 100+ combat sports athletes coached